 XMLBeans is an XML parser developed by BEA Systems for WebLogic 8.1.
 XMLBeans has recently been released as an open source initiative.
 Plenty of parsers and Application Programming Interfaces (APIs) are available in the market, for handling XML.
 XMLBeans is different from the typical XML parser, as it is designed to build applications based on known, specific schemas.
+If you need elite writing or professional assistance you can contact us via form at the site.

 The XMLBeans provides a schema compiler that parses an XSD file and creates a JAR.
 The JAR contains a bunch of Java classes that developers can use to manipulate instance documents as if they were normal Java types.